rschristopher/rschristopher.github.io/src/spending/sovereignty/index.md

 !!! warning "work in progress"

-!!! quote "Be a Sovereign over your own Business"
+!!! quote "Be a Sovereign over your own spending"

 Get paid in Bitcoin